vulcandigital/silverstripe-pagefeedback/README.md

 It allows the user to rate the page out of five (5) and allows them to optionally provide a comment

-The users IP address is recorded on a per-page basis so that a user can only submit feedback once for that specific page.
-This comes with its fair share of caveats (ie LAN, Internet Cafes etc) that will be eliminated in future versions.
+The users IP address and their PHP Session ID is recorded on a per-page basis so that a user can only submit feedback once for that specific page.

 ## Requirements
 * silverstripe/cms: "^4.0"